 Windows 10 is the most popular and the latest OS you can install from Microsoft.
-Upon installation, it allows you to bring some personal customizations and install different features.
+Upon installation, it allows you to bring some personal customizations and take advantage of a variety of features.

 One such feature is the keyboard language.
 You can add multiple languages so you don’t have to change the keyboard itself whenever you want to type in a language like Japanese.

-The Japanese language uses different characters than English or any other language.
-Lately, Windows integrates a feature called Japanese IME.
-It is a typing software that already exists on your system.
+This is typing software that is already built into your system.
 You can type Japanese words in Hiragana, Katakana, and Kanji using an English keyboard.

 There are basically two methods to type the characters, Romaji Input, and Kana Input.
-Currently, for the Japanese people, Romaji Input is the preferred method than Kana.
+Currently, for the Japanese people, Romaji Input is the preferred method.

-In this article, we will guide you on how to easily add the Japanese language pack.
-You won’t need a Japanese keyboard, you will use the one you already have.
+In this article, we will guide you on how to easily add the Japanese language pack and start using it as soon as possible.

-How do I install japanese keyboard in Windows 10?
+How do I install a Japanese keyboard in Windows 10?

 1. Install the Language Pack